First the code for a small socket example.

 or write

-the full amount.
-This means the above programs are
+This means the above programs are technically incorrect.

 Next let’s start using sockets capable of remote communication.